Dragon Quest IV: PlayStation remake

-Dragon Quest IV was remade for the PlayStation on November 22, 2001 in Japan.
+Dragon Quest IV was remade for the PlayStation on November 22, 2001, in Japan.
 It was developed by Heartbeat and published by Enix.
 The remake was developed using Dragon Quest VII's 3D graphics engine.
 The characters, towns, world maps, sound, battles and enemies all received updates.
 The character sprites were updated to match the original artwork for the characters in the original Dragon Quest IV Manual and artwork.
 With this remake came several new features.
 Among these features were a new chapter in which Psaro is available as a party member (as well as a prologue chapter), an intra-party talk command similar to Dragon Quest VII, and the ability to turn off the artificial intelligence for party members to allow for direct control of their attacks (except UC Party Members).
 The game sold over one million copies in Japan by the end of 2001.

-Enix America originally planned to bring the remake to North America in 2002 and had even advertised this upcoming release on the back cover to the US instruction manual for Dragon Warrior VII, but it was later canceled, due to Heartbeat closing its video game development operations before the localization and translation could be completed.
+Enix America originally planned to bring the remake to North America in 2002.
+The company had even advertised this upcoming release on the back cover to the US instruction manual for Dragon Warrior VII.
+However, the remake was later canceled, due to Heartbeat closing its video game development operations before the localization and translation could be completed.
 It was later explained that the cost and time that a different company would need to invest to complete the translation prevented Enix from passing this to another developer, as Heartbeat was the most familiar with their own design.